tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 You can have different strings of code points that mean the same thing.
-For example, you could have the code point "ä" (U+00E4 Latin Small Letter A with Diaeresis), or you could have the two codepoints "a" (U+0061 Latin Small Letter A) and "¨̈" (U+0308 Combining Diaeresis).
+For example, you could have the code point "ä" (U+00E4 Latin Small Letter A with Diaeresis), or you could have the two code points "a" (U+0061 Latin Small Letter A) and "¨̈" (U+0308 Combining Diaeresis).
 The former represents "ä" as a single code point, the latter as two.
 Unicode rules state that both strings must be treated as identical.